AlhaqGH/PohLang/PohLang_Guide.md

 # PohLang Guide (September 2025)

 This guide teaches PohLang from the first steps to the most advanced features available in this repository today.
-It serves both users (writing PohLang programs) and developers (extending the language/transpiler/interpreter).
+It serves both users (writing PohLang programs) and developers (extending the language and interpreter/runtime).

 Contents
 - What is PohLang?